32-Year-Old Third Baseman – Tampa Bay Rays

 Longoria signed a six-year, $100 million contract extension with the Rays in November of 2012.
 With the new deal, Longoria will be a member of the Rays through the 2022 season with an option for the 2023 season that will average an annual salary of $16.6 million per year over the extension length.

-Longoria went 2-for-5 with an RBI double and a solo homer against the Marlins on Thursday.
+Longoria went 2-for-4 with an RBI double and a run scored in Sunday's 6-0 win over the Orioles.

 To instantly reveal our fantasy analysis of every player – including Evan Longoria – simply subscribe now.